1972 United States presidential election in New York

 The presidential election of 1972 was an extremely partisan election for New York, with 99.75% of the electorate voting either Republican or Democrat.
 Having delivered as President a period of relative economic stability and growth, and showing promising movements towards peace in Vietnam, Nixon was able to gain reelection with electors from every State in the U.S., except Massachusetts and the District of Columbia.
 The Vietnam War continued to be a strong issue during this election, with both candidates declaring desire to end the conflict.

 This was the first election since 1808 in which New York did not have the largest number of electors in the Electoral College, having fallen to 41 electors versus California's 45 as a result of the 1970 census.
 It is also the only presidential election from 1952 onwards in which New York did not vote the same way as Massachusetts.
-As of the 2020 U.S. presidential election, this is the last time that New York state voted more Republican than Michigan, Wisconsin, and South Dakota.
-1972 is also the last time that a Republican presidential candidate won Downstate New York in terms of the total number of votes.
+As of the 2024 U.S. presidential election, this is the last time that New York state voted more Republican than Michigan, Wisconsin, and South Dakota, and the last time that Queens voted Republican in a presidential election.

+Campaign

+The number of votes cast on the Liberal Party of New York's ballot line declined by almost 60%.